Lectric XPeak Review

 Assembly

 Lectric doesn't sell their bikes through bike shops, so the assembly component is fairly important.
 Many of Lectric's bikes arrive assembled (or mostly assembled), but the XPeak requires a bit of wrench turning before it's ready to ride.
 The massive box ships with a picture of a flat-screen TV on the outside, which may earn it favorable treatment in the shipping process, but we can't be sure.
 The XPeak arrives with clear instructions and all of the necessary tools; there are many steps involved, but none of them are incredibly difficult.
-If you're not mechanically inclined, we recommend using your local bicycle shop, the bicycle has many interfaces and moving parts which will benefit from a skilled technician.
+If you're not mechanically inclined, we recommend using your local bicycle shop.
+The bicycle has many interfaces and moving parts, and you will benefit from a skilled technician.

 Should You Buy the Lectric XPeak?

 The XPeak is a fantastic value and if that is your main criterion in selecting a bike, it's a good choice.
 This bike is enjoyable to ride and can undoubtedly get you off of the beaten path.
-The fat tires and suspension fork keep you relatively comfortable and the included accessories are all useful.
+The fat tires and suspension fork keep you relatively comfortable, and the accessories included are useful.
 That said, this bike doesn't convey the quality that we found in its competitors, and for just a bit more money, you can get one of the bikes below.

 What Other Electric Commuter Bikes Should You Consider?